Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Shift Detection Techniques

-\paragraph{Multiple Univariate Testing: Kolmogorov-Smirnov (KS) Test + Bonferroni correction} As a simple baseline alternative to MMD, we consider the approach consisting of testing each of the $K$ dimensions separately (instead testing over all dimensions jointly).
-Here, for continuous data, we adopt the \emph{Kolmogorov-Smirnov (KS) test}, a non-parametric test whose statistic is calculated by computing the largest difference $S$ of the cumulative density functions (CDFs) over all values $z$ as follows:
+\textbf{Multiple Univariate Testing: Kolmogorov-Smirnov (KS) Test + Bonferroni Correction}: As a simple baseline alternative to MMD, we consider the approach consisting of testing each of the $K$ dimensions separately (instead testing over all dimensions jointly).
+Here, for continuous data, we adopt the Kolmogorov-Smirnov (KS) test, a non-parametric test whose statistic is calculated by computing the largest difference $Z$ of the cumulative density functions (CDFs) over all values $\bm{z}$ as follows

-where $F_s$ and $F_t$ are the empirical CDFs of the source and target data, respectively.
-Under the null hypothesis, $S$ follows the Kolmogorov distribution.
+where $F_p$ and $F_q$ are the empirical CDFs of the source and target data, respectively.
+Under the null hypothesis, $Z$ follows the Kolmogorov distribution.

 Since we carry out a KS test on each of the $K$ components, we must subsequently combine the $p$-values from each test, raising the issue of multiple hypothesis testing.
-Since we cannot make strong assumptions about the (in)dependence among the tests, we rely on a conservative aggregation method, notably the Bonferroni correction \cite{bland1995multiple}, which rejects the null hypothesis if the minimum $p$-value among all tests is less than $\alpha/K$ (where $\alpha$ is the significance level of the test).
-While several less conservative aggregations methods have been proposed \cite{simes1986improved, zaykin2002truncated, loughin2004systematic, heard2018choosing, vovk2018combining}, they typically require assumptions on the dependencies among the tests.
-Moreover, even using the conservative test, in our experiments, the univariate approach generally outperformed kernel two-sample testing given identical representations (Section \ref{sec:discussion}).
+As we cannot make strong assumptions about the (in)dependence among the tests, we rely on a conservative aggregation method, notably the Bonferroni correction \citep{bland1995multiple}, which rejects the null hypothesis if the minimum $p$-value among all tests is less than $\alpha/K$ (where $\alpha$ is the significance level of the test).
+While several less conservative aggregations methods have been proposed \citep{heard2018choosing, loughin2004systematic, simes1986improved, vovk2018combining, zaykin2002truncated}, they typically require assumptions on the dependencies among the tests.